Search

 • It’s always better to put all hangers on for the same duct size.

-For example, if you have to install 40’ of 30” x 14” duct and the distance between trusses is 6’ you have to hammer 6 pairs of hangers.
+For example, if you have to install a 40’ of 30” x 14” duct and the distance between the trusses is 6’ you have to hammer on 6 pairs of hangers.

 • When you are measuring where the hangers should be cut, use an electrical conduit.
-They are always 10’ long and it’s very easy to put on an additional piece to the lengths.
+They are always 10’ long and it’s very easy to put on an additional piece to length.

 2. Ductwork: